10up/simple-podcasting/readme.txt

 == Screenshots ==

-1. Podcast in classic editor
+1. Podcast in block editor
 2. Podcast block in the WordPress block editor (aka Gutenberg)
 3. Creating a podcast
 4. Podcast feed